davegermiquet/archdeveloppinephone/README.md

 https://wiki.archlinux.org/index.php/makepkg

+When building this, will only build once the package is made, you can run it everytime, and it won't reinitialize unless necessary.
+If all else fails delete image and try again, because sometimes a compilation won't reconfigure (IE CMAKE)

 Put all your file thats needed in the build_files folder, or in that folder its a shared volumes

 Run This: